pagalvin/tsbook/chapter09_ClassesInDepth.md

 The code defines a function, `Recommend` and that function iterates (via `reduce`) over the collection of products, extracting those that match the user's criteria.

 This works well enough, but it's really pretty awful overall.
 There's an `any` array.
 It's referencing object properties via bracket notation.
-If we accidentally put a colorless  product in the allProducts array, such as bottled water, the code throws a runtime error.
+If we accidentally put a colorless product in the allProducts array, such as bottled water, the code throws a runtime error or returns an undefined value.
 Even if we add a new product, such as a scarf, we need to be very careful that we follow the expected naming convention.
 This, for instance, will cause a runtime error:
 ```TypeScript
 class Scarf {
     public Color: string;